Lieutenant 8th Battalion, Yorkshire Regiment

 Maurice Hume-Wright was born in Kolar Gold Fields in India.
 He was the fourth son of Gerald and Elizabeth Hume-Wright.

 The census records that in 1911 the family lived at Heather Mount, Rydes Hill, Worplesdon.
 Major Gerald Hume-Wright, born in Dublin, was a “Pensioned magistrate Mysore Government Service”.
 The electoral register records Major Gerald and Elizabeth Hume-Wright living in Elleray in Prospect Road at Ash Vale in 1918.
-Major Hume-Wright sent a postcard picture of the house to one of his sons.

 The Surrey and Hants News 27 July 1916 reported that Maurice’s father had received information that, after storming a village, he had been killed by a grenade at close range.
 One of his last acts was one of tender regard for his men, when he gave a drink of water to a wounded Tommy under heavy fire.